How Does the EU Cyber Resilience Act (CRA) Set Cybersecurity Requirements for Digital Products?

 Non-Commercial Open Source Exemption

-Free and open-source software that is not monetized by its developers and creators is generally exempted from the Cybersecurity Resilience Act requirements.
+Free and open-source software that is not monetized by its developers and creators is generally exempted from the Cyber Resilience Act requirements.
 This exemption protects community-driven projects and volunteer developers.

 Open Source Stewards